 The preference for either app is largely subjective and depends on individual tastes in user experience.

 Does Blinkist Have a Better Book Selection Than Headway?

 This may be one of the most important details that set one of these apps apart from the other.

-This is important as the book selection is going to be vital in allowing you to read the book summaries that you were interested in.
+This is important as the book selection is going to be vital in allowing you to read the summaries that you were interested in.

-When it comes to book selections, Blinkist is the clear winner here as it has over 4500 book summaries to choose from.
+When it comes to book selections, Blinkist is the winner here as it has over 4500 book summaries to choose from.
 This is a huge selection that gives you more than enough options if you are a picky reader.

 In comparison to Blinkist, Headway is definitely on the lower end of the scale as it only has a couple hundred books to choose from.

-So even if it doesn’t have all of the book summaries that you may want to read, you will have access to the latest options.
+So even if it doesn’t have all the summaries of the book that you may want to read, you will have access to the latest options.

 If you are only interested in the newest releases in non-fiction or the most popular non-fiction titles, Headway is still a good option for you.